adamsburge/Markscheme/README.md

 <details>
 <summary>Facebook Marketing</summary>
 As I do not have a Facebook account and intentionally avoid social media for personal reasons, I opted to use Code Institute's mock Facebook wireframe and design a Facebook Marketing campaign there.
 The result can be seen below.
-This marketing campaing design can also be viewed in <a href="markscheme_facebook_advertisement">pdf format heremarkscheme</a>.
+A PDF version of this design is also available in the file list above.
 <br>
 <br>
 <img src="media/Readme-files/markscheme_facebook_advertisement.png">